Video conferencing at scale - A practical guide

 This also indicates the remedy to feedback: In a conference settings where the participants all attend remotely, the audio of the conference should never come from speakers so that the microphone can pick it up.
 Use a headset instead.
 Always.
 If you take one thing away from this guide, it should be to always use a headset for video conferencing with groups.
 Use in-ears if you don’t like headphone hair.

 Foreground noise is one thing that throws off software echo cancellation at times.
 Foreground noise is ambient sound that originates from close to or the casing of the microphone.
 Ideally the only foreground noise should be what you say.
-However, the built-in microphones is located close to the computer and picks up typing on the keyboard or anything else your hands do very loudly.
+However, the built-in microphones is located within to the computer and picks up typing on the keyboard or anything else your hands do very loudly.
 Such noises appear a lot louder to the audience than to you because they are partially filtered by our hearing.
 Another problem with the built-in microphone being integrated in the compuer case is that it picks up typing, rattling and anything physical going on on the desk the computer sits on.
 The remedy to this is the same as to echo – use a headset that also has a built-in microphone.
 This separates the microphone from the computer casing and locates it much closer to your mouth and further away from the keyboard.
 So again – use a headset, now with a microphone.

 Background noise is caused by whatever happens in your environment during the call.
 Your phone notifications, people walking by or talking to each other, clocks ticking, all of this will be picked up and transmitted to the audience.
 And it adds up if their are many.
 It is a matter of courtesie as well to avoid that as much as possible.
 There are three remedies: Mute yourself when you are not talking.
 Reduce background noise by picking a quiet room or moving further away from the sources.
 Keep your microphone close to your mouth (headset…) so that the microphone volume can be lowered as much as possible.